thoswope17/thoswope17.github.io/README.md

 # Introduction

-blah blah blah `blah blah blah`
+blah blah blah `this is in-line code` blah blah $A = \pi r^2$

-	blah blah blah
+	this is a code block

 # Using Ohio Supercomputer <a id="#using-ohio-supercomputer-"></a>

 ## Basic Overview of Web-based Interface and Terminal <a id="Basic_Overview_of_Web-based_Interface_and_Terminal"></a>

-After logging into OnDemand (https://ondemand.osc.edu/), there is a navigation bar at the top of the page:
+After logging into [OnDemand](https://ondemand.osc.edu/), there is a navigation bar at the top of the page:

 ![Navigation bar on OnDemand](./README_Images/OSC_navigation_bar.png "Navigation bar on OnDemand")